Earn rewardsJOIN CLUB CLARINS!

 This is how a body scrub can impact the health of your skin, and these tips will help you choose the right exfoliating body scrub for your skin while using it correctly to get all of the best benefits.

 What is skin exfoliation?

-The skin cells that don’t naturally shed can cause dry flaky skin and can clog up your pores.
+The skin cells that don’t naturally shed can cause dry, flaky skin and can clog up your pores.
 This is why assistance in exfoliation is so important, particularly as we age.
-Using an exfoliating body scrub is essential to keep your skin fresh and to maintain that youthful glow.
+Using an exfoliating body scrub to remove dead skin is essential to keep your skin fresh and maintain that youthful glow.

 How does skin exfoliation work?